sercasti/datalaketools/README.md

 # Build a Data Lake App tutorial

+## Tools setup

-## We are using the following tech-stack
+We are using the following tech-stack:

 - Apache NiFi to process and distribute data.
 - Apache NiFi Registry to store, manage and version control NiFi resources.